 We Started In La Rochelle, France

 After our quiet day exploring the town of Brest, our ship headed to La Rochelle, France and we headed out for cognac tasting in Cognac.
-It was a tasty stop on our cruise along the coast of Northern France.
+It was a tasty stop on our cruise along the coast of Western France.

 We always loved to sample local products when we travelled.
 When we visited Porto in Portugal, we made sure we had port in Porto.
 On our travels in Prague, we learned more about Absinthe.
 We were in the heart of the Bordeaux region and there were a whole range of wine tours.
 On our later port stop in Bordeaux we definitely toured the local wine region.

 But on our stop in La Rochelle, we booked an excursion and did cognac tasting in Cognac.
 It was a full day outing with lunch and walking tours in addition to our cognac visit.
 We visited the small town of Saintes and got a quick look at La Rochelle.
 It was a busy day that left us wanting more.